dotenorio/clipboard-manager-electron/README.md

 If don´t want do a build, you can download the [latest release](https://github.com/dotenorio/clipboard-manager-electron/releases/latest)!

 After download, you need do unzip to any folder, execute the `clipboard-manager-electron.exe`  and be happy too.

+## Create Windows Installer

+First, you need a build (see how to do above).
+After, dowload and install the [InnoSetup 5](http://www.jrsoftware.org/isdl.php).
+Last, open the `clipboard-manager-electron-win32-ia32.iss` with InnoSetup change the constant RepositoryDir and click 'Run' and be happy again.